Jscrambler 101 — Control Flow Flattening

 Jscrambler 101 — Profiling (Code Performance)

-Enjoy your testing and start protecting your Applications ASAP!
-If you have any additional questions, feel free to contact us.
+Start protecting your Applications ASAP!
+If you have any additional questions, contact our client-side security experts.